 The word “balance” generally represents stability, whether referring to an equal distribution of weight or your mental well-being.
 This, of course, doesn’t have quite the same meaning in regards to your credit card.
+So, what is a credit card balance?

 When you get a new credit card, you’ll receive a monthly statement summarizing the previous month’s purchases, even if there were none.
 In bold letters, usually somewhere near the top of the statement, you’ll see the word BALANCE — this is what “credit card balance” means – the amount you owe to the credit card company for any transactions made using the card.

 While some might not be able to avoid carrying a balance, most can avoid paying interest on a balance with the right card offers, and we’ll show you how.
+In this article, we’ll take a closer look at credit card balances, how to transfer balances from one card to another, and explore some of our top choices for balance transfer cards on the market today.

 Your Balance is the Amount You Owe on the Card